Poet, Professor, Prankster

 “For me the salmon have been a symbol of a cycle of life, where you begin in a spot, you make a world journey, you return to that spot to give something back.
 It’s the ‘Hero’ cycle, the kind of thing that Joseph Campbell talked about, and Karl Jung talked about, where we begin, we journey, and we return.”

 I remember my first encounter with a chinook salmon.
 My dad considered our family great adventurers, at least as adventurous as one can get in a Ford pickup with a camper on the back.
 So it was perhaps inevitable that one day we would journey to Bruce Meadows in Bear Valley.
-Hey, what’s not to love about that name!

 And then I spotted it.
 My dog Gus began barking.
 He was obviously used to brook trout, and this fish clearly outweighed him, plus it looked like it had been in a cat fight.
 It was almost comical, as if someone had deposited the behemoth in a tiny stream for amusement, to watch it wiggle up the creek.
 Just one more proof that we weren’t in North Dakota anymore.